 3. Bone Broth

 Bone broth has been around for centuries and is gaining popularity due to its nutritional benefits.
 It’s also an excellent substitute for chicken stock concentrate.
-Bone broth is made from boiling the bones and connective tissues of animals to give a broth.
+Bone broth is made from boiling animals’ bones and connective tissues to give a broth.

-This nutrient-filled broth comes with plenty of health benefits and can be used in making soups and sauces.
+This nutrient-filled broth has plenty of health benefits and can be used to make soups and sauces.
 Granted, it may offer a slightly different flavor to chicken stock concentrate.
 But it still provides a meaty burst of flavor when chicken stock concentrate is unavailable.

 4. Gravy Granules